Send the link below via email or IMCopy

 It tells the reader what your essay will be about.

-write a vague or obvious thesis such as "Revenge is a central theme in Beowulf."
+write a vague or obvious thesis such as "Tennyson wrote a poem about an eagle because he likes eagles."

 Unless instructed to write one, avoid the "three-prong" thesis that presents three points to be discussed later.
 These thesis statements usually limit your analysis too much and give your argument a formulaic feel.
 It's okay to state generally what your argument will be.